Is The Cribwolf Foundation a registered charity?

 For more information, please visit our The Crisis page.

 The Cribwolf Foundation's primary focus is to find suitable land within our communities, raise funds to purchase the land, obtain all necessary zoning and approvals, and construct architecturally-friendly, multi-unit residential buildings (MURBs) with mixed tenancy for special needs adults over the age of 21, seniors, and physically disabled adults over the age of 18.
 Our housing is designed to ensure a safe, secure, and nurturing environment in which all residents may live and receive their daily care, as applicable.

 For more information, please visit our Our Projects page.

 What does the MURB look like?

-The Cribwolf Foundation MURB project entails the construction of a new, or refurbishment of an existing, structure to allow approximately 20,000 square feet of living space and 5,000 square feet of common space.
-The design will accommodate 24 individual self-contained, single-occupancy apartment units and a main floor hub for administration, medical care, security, and activity rooms.
-The building concept is centred on safety, efficiency, and inclusivity, to ensure residents have an inviting yet secure facility, with easy access to both internal and external programs.
+The Cribwolf Foundation MURB project entails the construction of a new, or refurbishment of an existing, multi-floor structure to allow 20+ single occupancy apartment-style units approximately 700 sq. ft. each, plus ground floor administration, medical care, security, and recreation spaces.
+The design is based on a mixed tenancy model, to accommodate three distinct populations experiencing similar housing issues and allow them to form a community in a supportive, stimulating, and socially-beneficial environment.
+The building concept is centred on safety, efficiency, and inclusiveness, to ensure residents have an inviting yet secure facility, with easy access to both internal and external programs.